top of page

 awareness.manage.represent

 I am currently writing articles and working with Lupus UK to help raise awareness of Young People with Lupus.
-I want to represent and advocate for other young people and raise the profile and insight

 into the lives of young people with lupus.
 Each of my articles cover different topic that show different challenges that come with the disease and how I've managed and hopefully providing advice for others.